DariaKnyazeva/cats_dogs/README.md

 optional arguments:
   * -h, --help           show this help message and exit
   * --pkl_file PKL_FILE  Pickle file name to save the trained model.
 The default value is 'trained_models/fitted_model.pkl'
+  * --batch_size' BATCH_SIZE  Batch size for large amount of training data.
+Default is 1000.

 additional information:
     Path to the directory can be either full,